section-engineering-education/engineering-education/content/articles/momentum-based-gradient-optimizer-and-optimization-techniques-for-gradient-descent/index.md

 - The rate at which you learn decreases over time during training.
 - The need for a global learning rate that can be set manually.

 > Add-on: Adadelta is a more powerful version of Adagrad.
 It changes learning rates based on a moving window of gradient updates rather than accumulating all past gradients as Adagrad does.
 This way, Adadelta can keep learning even though there have been a lot of changes.
 In the original version of Adadelta, you don't have to set a learning rate.
-You can set the speed you start learning in this version like most other Keras optimizers.
+Like most Keras optimizers, you can set the speed you start learning in this version.

 #### There have been significant developments on the Adadelta front
 Adadelta has implemented two new ideas to overcome Adagrad's shortcomings:
 - Within a limited time, the sum of squared gradients accumulated.
 The sum of squared slopes in Adagrad can be accumulated up to infinity, for example, but this is not the case here.
 Learning rate approaches 0 as sum approaches infinite since this total is in denominator and learning rate is in the numerator.
 To keep the learning going even after many iterations, Adadelta limits the maximum size of the whole computed.
 - Correct the inconsistencies in the units used in gradient descent algorithms.
 In other words, the update's teams don't line up with the parameter's units.
 A Hessian approximation is used in place of the learning to ensure that the update direction matches the negative gradient at every step as in SGD.
-As a result, there is no longer a need to set the learning rate in the update rule manually.
+As a result, there is no longer a need to manually set the learning rate in the update rule.

 ### Mini Batch Stochastic Gradient Descent
 Several improvements have been made to the SGD algorithm in recent years.
-SGD is time-consuming since it computes derivatives for every point in the dataset individually.
+SGD is time-consuming since it computes derivatives individually for every point in the dataset.

 After a few iterations, the MB-SGD loss function's derivative resembles the GD loss function.
 However, far more iterations are required to reach a minimum in the MB-SGD case than in the GD case, making it computationally costly.
 In addition, because the derivative does not always point towards minima, the weights update has a more significant impact.